VisualCore/Model_Zoo/SegNet/README.md

 # model2

 The v1, v2, and v3 are the same as these under model1.
-The only difference the the batch normalization layer.
+The only difference is the the batch normalization layer.

 Here, all the batch normalization layer(BatchNorm + Scale layers) are from official Caffe